cloudmesh/cloudmesh-cloud/docs-source/source/CM4README.md

 # CM4 Details (outdated)

-In cloudmesh cm4, we are using the **Python** tool to implement a program that could remotely control cloud nodes provided by different organizations and run experiments in parallel.
+In cloudmesh, we are using the **Python** tool to implement a program that could remotely control cloud nodes provided by different organizations and run experiments in parallel.

-The goal of *`cm4`* is to provide a platform that users could directly control the nodes they have, like AWS, Azure, and OPENSTACK instances.
+The goal of *`cloudmesh`* is to provide a platform that users could directly control the nodes they have, like AWS, Azure, and OPENSTACK instances.
 Users could decide to start, stop, destroy, create, resume, and suspend different nodes without accessing the **Console** interfaces of providers.
 Then users could install experiment environment, software, and other required tools in these running nodes.
-Finally, an experiment could be executed in running nodes by sending the commands from *`cm4`* platform.
-Meanwhile, we embed the NoSQL database **MongoDB** into cm4 for managing the nodes and experiments.
+Finally, an experiment could be executed in running nodes by sending the commands from *`cloudmesh`* platform.
+Meanwhile, we embed the NoSQL database **MongoDB** into cloudmesh for managing the nodes and experiments.